madhank93/node-express-ts/README.md

 docker node stack # lists all the available stacks docker stack myapp # to list out the services in the stack
 ```

+This app was created following the free code camp tutorial - https://www.youtube.com/watch?v=9zUHg7xjIqQ

+Note: I have no idea why sessions are not being stored in redis-db.
+I'll have to come back to it later.